purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-tabs.md

 * **Complicate the sign-in process**.
 If you need to grant access to your tab, make sure it's a simple workflow or people won't use it.
 * **Focus too much on branding**.
 For example, keep your logo small and unobtrusive.
 Place it on the top right, top left, or bottom edge of the tab.

+## Setup and authentication

+If your tab includes an onboarding workflow, your design may need to account for a sign-in page and welcome screen.
+Users also must complete a configuration dialog when installing a tab in a channel or chat.

+Sign in/sign out – sketch files + templates

+Tab configuration design – have sketch files + templates

+Empty state/welcome screen – best practices + sketch files

+!!List or table with common design components (including Figma links)!!

 ## Layouts

 The following tab layouts are common and fit most Teams use cases.